Dog the Bounty Hunter Comes Clean About Those Engagement Rumors

 However, fans learned it was all just part of a "test" after the full interview aired on Monday.

-Before asking the question, Dog said he had an idea that would "stop a lot of this."
+Before asking the question, Dog said he had an idea that would "stop a lot of this" speculation.
 He then proceeded to pop the question.

 "We're friends Duane," Moon replied.
 "I love you as a friend."